textlint/textlint/docs/create-rules.md

 - [txtnode.d.ts](./txtnode.d.ts)
 - [TxtNode interface](./txtnode.md)

-Each rule is represented by a object with several properties.
+Each rules are represented by a object with several properties.
 The properties are equivalent to AST node types from TxtNode.

 put simply you can write following: